Vriesea Plant Care Tips: The Bromeliad With The Flaming Sword Flower

 This Vriesea has a tall, narrow orange flower head which is why it got the common name of Flaming Sword.
 The flowers are actually bright yellow and open off either side of the head.
 They aren’t extremely impressive and are short-lived.
 The flower spike on mine stands 30″ tall and will last for 2 to 4 months.
 That, along with the foliage, is why this bromeliad is so popular.

 This is the 5th in a series on bromeliad care.
 If you love these houseplants as much as we do, then be sure to check on the previous posts and video on the Aechmea, Pink Quill Plant, Guzmania and Neoregelia.
 Each of these is appealing in their own way so I’m sure you’ll find 1 that you love too.

 The majority of bromeliads, this 1 included, do best in bright, natural light.
 This would be an east or west exposure.
 I’ve found that this Vriesea can do just fine in a little lower light than the others.
 Not low light but medium low.
 Just be sure to keep it out of any direct, hot sun as it’ll burn.

-The Flaming Sword has a cup, tank, vase or urn (whatever you prefer to call it!) in the center of the center of the plant which catches & stores water.
+The Flaming Sword has a cup, tank, vase or urn (whatever you prefer to call it!) in the center of the plant which catches & stores water.
 It also gets moisture through the foliage.
 The roots are primarily a method to anchor these epiphytes onto other plants.
 You want to keep the cup about 1/4 of the way full of water.
 Just know that bromeliads don’t tolerate overwatering & will rot out if you keep them constantly wet.

 Keep even less water in the tank if you have low light &/or cool temps.
 You don’t want the plant to rot out.
 I let the cup go dry for 2-7 days before I refill with a little water.